 The Lougheed Learning Commons is a place for students, faculty and staff to study, collaborate, socialize and create.

-During the fall 2020 semester, several safety precautions will be in place to prevent the Commons from becoming a vector in any spread of the COVID-19 virus.
+During the Spring 2021 semester, safety precautions similar to Fall 2020 will be in place to prevent the Commons from becoming a vector in any spread of COVID-19.
+The Lougheed Learning Commons will open for the Spring 2021 semester on Monday, February 15 at 8 am.

 - The Learning Commons hours are posted here!

-- The hours for the College Makerspace are still to be determined, pending information from SUNY, as of 9/15/20.
+- The hours for the College Makerspace are still to be determined - we do not expect to reopen for Spring 2021.

 - Building Concierges will monitor use of the building, and will determine when the Learning Commons is full.
 They may turn students away until there are free seats.